amitesh-singh/amitesh-singh.github.io/_posts/2017-02-02-creating-cheap-circuit-boards.markdown

 I am glad that I found [LionCircuits][lioncircuits-link], an indian startup, based in banglore, which proudly makes PCBs in India for Makers and it meets my requirements.
-I am happy of the fact this company supports makers community since most of us don't like soldering on perf board although I do good job on soldering perf board.
+I am happy of the fact that this company supports makers community since most of us don't like soldering on perf board although I do good job on soldering perf board.
 Its just not worth the effort you put to make a circuit on perf board.

 Do you want proof of my perf board soldering skills? :)